JuanJS117/MesoscopicModel/README.md

 Juan Jiménez-Sánchez, Álvaro Martínez-Rubio, Anton Popov, Julián Pérez-Beteta, Youness Azimzade, David Molina-García, Juan Belmonte-Beitia, Gabriel F. Calvo, Víctor M. Pérez-García <br/>
 **bioRxiv 2020.08.18.255422** <br/>
 doi: https://doi.org/10.1101/2020.08.18.255422 <br/>
 *This article is a preprint and has not been certified by peer review yet.
-It is currently under revision*
+It is currently under revision.*

 For any inquiries regarding code usage, or any question related to troubleshooting, please address it to any of the following contributors:
 * Juan Jiménez-Sánchez: Juan.JSanchez@uclm.es
 * Álvaro Martínez-Rubio: alvaro.martinezrubio@uca.es
+* Gabriel Fernández Calvo: Gabriel.Fernandez@uclm.es
 * Víctor M. Pérez-García: Victor.PerezGarcia@uclm.es